rl1987/trickster.dev/tricksterblog/content/post/creating-dc-proxies-on-cloud-providers.md

 ```

-Use the common Terraform CLI commands to use it, but note that `terraform apply` finishes sooner than the actual
+When using the common Terraform CLI commands note that `terraform apply` finishes sooner than the actual
 provisioning of the server.
 Few minutes later, we can verify that proxies indeed work:

 ```